CamYoung255/BookWorm/README.md

 # BookWorm
-This is a website for a fictitious book review company called BookWorm
+This is a website for a fictitious book review company called BookWorm.
+Thus project was created using xampp, and hte code feature here is the website PHP and CSS code.
+The database is omitted